Cojabi/DataComp/docs/source/interpretation.rst

 Statistical Comparison Result-Table
 -----------------------------------

-The index (rows) of the result table consists of the feature name on the outer level and the datasets used for the comparison represented in the row as second level index.
-FEATURE1 (1, 2) means, that this row represents the comparison of FEATURE1 between dataset 1 and 2, where 1 and 2 points to the position in the DataCollection.
+The index (rows) of the result table consists of the feature name on the outer level and the dataset combination used \
+for the comparison as second level index.
+FEATURE1 (1, 2) means, that this row represents the comparison of FEATURE1 between dataset 1 and 2, where 1 and 2 \
+points to the position in the DataCollection.

 The result table of a feature comparison lists in the columns:
 - the p-values